 - I-9 Form

 (Please note the I-9 Form must be completed on or before your first day of work.
 Click here to learn more about completing the I-9 Form.)

 Students may work through Rice Work during the summer.
 During the summer, students must be registered for the upcoming fall term, OR be an entering student who has accepted an offer of admission for the upcoming fall term OR be enrolled in credit coursework at Rice during the June/July summer session.

 How do I receive Federal Work Study payments?

 Federal Work Study payments are earned as wages through working in a Federal Work Study position at Rice.
 Earned wages are processed by payroll and paid by direct deposit or check to the student worker.
 Wages are not applied to your account balance.
-Available work study positions may be browsed and applied for using the Rice Job Board.
+Available work study positions may be browsed and applied for using the Handshake Job Board.

 If I do not use my Federal Work Study award this year, will my eligibility for next year be affected?